-Yes, trains will be running over the Early May Bank Holiday Weekend from Saturday 4th May to Monday 6th May 2024.
+Yes, trains will be running over the Early May Bank Holiday Weekend (also known as the May Day weekend) from Saturday 3rd May to Monday 5th May 2025.

 However, there may be some disruption to your journey as there are planned engineering works taking place across both May Bank Holiday weekends.
 It’s important to check ahead of time so you can best plan your route.
 See below for more details about disruption over the next Bank Holiday weekend.